rutian/MyPart/README.md

 3. Proper wiring for HHPC cable:
 		_black red green white
 		_ _ yellow _
-4. the dylos will record one read before the HHPC starts, for timing calibration when doing data analysis, that reading should be thrown out
 5. the breathing time for the HHPC is set through the device -- 2.3L = 60seconds